shashank-ssriva/ola-cabs-total-fare-calculator/README.md

 ## Introduction
 This Bash shell script automatically calculates the total Ola cabs fare from all the bills/invoices in a given directory.
 No need to open individual invoices & calculate fare manually.

 There are two scripts here.
-The first script extracts the date & fare from individual invoices, like this.
+The first script ``OlaBillsDateFareExtractor.sh`` extracts the date & fare from individual invoices, like this.

 ```bash
 21 Aug, 2019